kyhau/docker-notebook/docker-networking.md

     is only instantiated through a single network driver.

     1. Native Network Drivers (see section below)
-        1. `bridge`:  `**User-defined bridge networks** is the best network driver type when you need multiple containers to communicate on the same Docker host.
+        1. `bridge`:  **User-defined bridge network** is the best network driver type when you need multiple containers to communicate on the same Docker host.

-        1. `host`:  **Host networks** is the best network driver type when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.
+        1. `host`:  **Host network** is the best network driver type when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.

-        1. `overlay`:  **Overlay networks** is the best network driver type when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.
+        1. `overlay`:  **Overlay network** is the best network driver type when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.

-        1. `macvlan`:  **Macvlan networks** is the best network driver type when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.
+        1. `macvlan`:  **Macvlan network** is the best network driver type when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.

         1. `none`:  The `none` driver gives a container its own networking stack and network namespace but does not configure interfaces inside the container.
 Without additional configuration, the container is completely isolated from the host networking stack.

     1. Remote Network Drivers
         1. `contiv`:  An open source network plugin led by Cisco Systems to provide infrastructure and security policies for multi-tenant microservices deployments.
 Contiv also provides integration for non-container workloads and with physical networks, such as ACI.
 Contiv implements remote network and IPAM drivers.